maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 The full license text can be found in [LICENSE](LICENSE).

 ## What is expected of you in this module
 We will continue following the steps you read in the [premise](https://github.com/maithili-k/uva-rdm-jan-2023/blob/main/2-data-creation-and-analysis/lisa-researchdrive-exercise.md#premise).
 We will focus on steps 4 and 5 of the premise in this module.
 You shall be using the workflow defined in this module using the how-to's on SURF's Yoda documentation pages.
-The relevant pointers to SURF's Yoda documentation are provided at each steps.
+The relevant pointers to SURF's Yoda documentation are provided at each step.

 > **_Food for thought:_**
 >